 Figure 29.4 "The Choice between Consumption and Investment" shows a production possibilities curve for an economy that can produce two kinds of goods: consumption goods and investment goods.
 An economy operating at point A on PPC1 is using its factors of production fully and efficiently.
-It is producing $C_A$ units of consumption goods and $I_A$ units of investment each period.
-Suppose that depreciation equals $I_A$ , so that the quantity of investment each period is just sufficient to replace depreciated capital; net investment equals zero.
+It is producing C_A units of consumption goods and I_A units of investment each period.
+Suppose that depreciation equals I_A , so that the quantity of investment each period is just sufficient to replace depreciated capital; net investment equals zero.
 If there is no change in the labor force, in natural resources, or in technology, the production possibilities curve will remain fixed at PPC1.

 Now suppose decision makers in this economy decide to sacrifice the production of some consumption goods in favor of greater investment.
-The economy moves to point B on $PPC_1$ .
-Production of consumption goods falls to $C_B$ , and investment rises to $I_B$ .
-Assuming depreciation remains $I_A$ , net investment is now positive.
-As the nation's capital stock increases, the production possibilities curve shifts outward to $PPC_2$ .
+The economy moves to point B on PPC1.
+Production of consumption goods falls to C_B , and investment rises to I_B .
+Assuming depreciation remains I_A , net investment is now positive.
+As the nation's capital stock increases, the production possibilities curve shifts outward to PPC2.
 Once that shift occurs, it will be possible to select a point such as D on the new production possibilities curve.
-At this point, consumption equals $C_D$ , and investment equals $I_D$ .
+At this point, consumption equals C_D , and investment equals I_D .
 By sacrificing consumption early on, the society is able to increase both its consumption and investment in the future.
 That early reduction in consumption requires an increase in saving.

 We see that a movement along the production possibilities curve in the direction of the production of more investment goods and fewer consumption goods allows the production of more of both types of goods in the future.
-Figure 29.4 The Choice between Consumption and Investment
+Figure 29.4 The Choice between Consumption and Investment increasing investment to I_B, however, the society can, over time, shift its production possibilities curve out to PPC2, making it possible to enjoy greater production of consumption goods in the future.

-A society with production possibilities curve PPC1 could choose to produce at point A, producing CA consumption goods and investment of IA.
-If depreciation equals IA, then net investment is zero, and the production possibilities curve will not shift, assuming no other determinants of the curve change.
-By cutting its production of consumption goods and increasing investment to IB, however, the society can, over time, shift its production possibilities curve out to PPC2, making it possible to enjoy greater production of consumption goods in the future.
+A society with production possibilities curve PPC1 could choose to produce at point A, producing C_A consumption goods and investment of I_A.
+If depreciation equals I_A, then net investment is zero, and the production possibilities curve will not shift, assuming no other determinants of the curve change.
+By cutting its production of consumption goods and